yangxu698/RAG_FastAPI/ReadMe.md

 # Quick Read

 The app has been deployed here: [https://yangxu698.github.io/].
+Note: If the web service hasn't been active recently, it might take about 1 minute to fully start up.

 ## About the Repo
 1. This repo is a framework employing LangChain, Faiss and FastAPI for RAG development.